googlefonts/Roboto-Delta/README.md

 it enables a new kind of “parametric” typography.

 Applying this approach to Google’s primary text typeface, we hope to socialize the benefits of this novel approach across the design community.

+This project was commissioned by Google, but is not an official Google project, and Google provides no support for it.